 Some scholars suppose ummyy to mean a Meccan (Makkian) or an Arab.

-Ummiyya and Umayyad share the same root, meaning tribe, kinsfolk.
+Ummi (Ummyy) and Umayyad share the same root, among its meanings are family tribe, and kinsfolk.

 Verse 7:157 is referring to Muhammad’s relationship to the Umayyad clan from Mecca, not to his literacy skills.
 During and after the lifetime of Muhammad, Umayyads held prominent positions in the early Islamic Empire .
 (See more in the next section of this chapter).